Learning before earning

-Since the 1920s, there has been a structured training programme in the Ruhr mining industry.
-It was part of a new corporate social policy introduced by employers: young miners were to be systematically trained and, through attractive leisure activities, retained at the colliery after work and integrated into the ‘work community’.
+A structured training programme in the Ruhr mining industry began in the 1920s.
+It was part of a new corporate social policy introduced by employers: young miners were to be systematically trained and, through attractive leisure activities, become connected to the colliery after work and integrated into a ‘work community’.

-The exhibition ‘Keine Herrenjahre’ (No easy Years) reconstructs the stages of training with original exhibits from the training workshop, the vocational school and the training area, among other places.
+The exhibition ‘Keine Herrenjahre’ (No easy Years) reconstructs the stages of apprenticeship with original exhibits from the apprenticeship workshop, the vocational school and the teaching area, among other places.

-It focuses on the everyday working life of young career starters, their living conditions in the colony, in the apprentice hostel and in the Pestalozzi village, as well as their leisure interests in the context of company social policy, working-class culture and the modern leisure industry.
-The exhibition also outlines the various educational and cultural influences that the young miners encountered and shows how they dealt with them, where and to what extent they shaped their own culture and history.
+It focuses on the day-to-day work life of young career starters, their living conditions in the colony, the apprentice hostel and the Pestalozzi village, as well as their leisure activities in the contexts of company social policy, working-class culture and the modern leisure industry.
+The exhibition also outlines the various educational and cultural influences encountered by young miners, showing how they dealt with these, and the extent to which young miners shaped their own culture and history.

 Clean and healthy

-When the Zollern colliery washhouse was built, changing rooms and washrooms for miners had already become standard practice in collieries in the Ruhr area.
-The bathing basins, which all members of a shift had to climb into if they wanted to wash and which were a hotbed for many infectious diseases, were almost a thing of the past.
-The facilities at the Zollern pithead baths were in line with the standards of the time: a changing room with a shower area and hooks on which the miners hung their clothes under the ceiling.
+When the Zollern Colliery washhouse was built, changing rooms and washrooms for miners had already become standard practice in Ruhr region collieries.
+Bathing basins, which shift workers climbed into to wash and which spread infectious diseases, were becoming a thing of the past.
+Facilities at the Zollern pithead baths were in line with the standards of the time: a changing room with a shower area and hooks for miners to hang their clothes under the ceiling.
 After the Second World War, the showers were moved to an extension and a new changing room was created, where only street clothes were hung.

-The exhibition ‘Clean and Healthy’ traces the history of this facility based on the changing room equipment and embeds it in the general history of hygiene.
-It uses image and audio documents to introduce the people who worked in the changing room and used it: the changing room attendant, who kept it clean, and the miners, for whom the changing room was also an important place of communication.
-The miners' wives, who had to wash and maintain the miners' work clothes until 1969, are also included.
-Medical equipment from the colliery's own health centres is also on display.
+The exhibition ‘Clean and Healthy’ traces the history of the facility’s changing room equipment and embeds this in the general history of hygiene.
+It uses image and audio records to introduce the people who worked in and used the changing room: the changing room attendant, who kept it clean, and the miners, for whom the changing room was also an important place to communicate.
+The miners' wives, who until 1969 washed and maintained the miners' work clothes, are also included.
+Medical equipment from the colliery's on-site health centres is also on display.

 Explosion hazard